⚠️ Warning: This is a draft ⚠️

 {{draft task}}

-A Latin square of size n is an arrangement of n symbols in an n-by-n square in such a way that each row and column has each symbol appearing exactly once.
+square in such a way that each row and column has each symbol appearing exactly once.

-A randomised Latin square generates random configurations of the symbols for any given n.
+A randomised Latin square generates random configurations of the symbols for any given n

 ;Example n=4 randomised Latin square: